OSU-App-Club/beavbright/README.md

 This will start the api, the web app, and the database.
 It also enables hot reloading for both the api and the web app.

 > [!WARNING]
 > We're still ironing out some kinks with the docker setup.
-If you encounter any issues, feel free to open an issue or PR.
+If you encounter any issues, feel free to open an issue or PR. -->

 ### Database

 The database is a Postgres database managed by Prisma.
-It is reachable through this connection: `postgres://postgres:postgres@localhost:5432/beavbright` (or `DATABASE_URL` in the `.env`).
+It is reachable through this connection: `postgres://postgres:postgres@localhost:5432/beavbright` (or `DATABASE_URL` in `.env.local`).

 ## What's inside? 🤔